garrandall/popular-music-data/tracks/-closest-thing-to--perfect-jermaine-jackson.md

 You are on my mind
 I've gotta have some time

-Ooh, you're the ideal lady
+Oh, you're the ideal lady
 That, you've got my heart and mind
 Girl, you're drivin' me crazy
 She's got those long legs streamlined